MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-share-reports.md

-# Share Guides Analytics reports in Dynamics 365 Guides
+# Share Guides Analytics reports with other Dynamics 365 Guides users

-If you have a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license, you can share your Guides Analytics [!include[pn-power-bi](../includes/pn-power-bi.md)] reports within your organization by publishing them to the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service.
+If you have a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license, you can share your [Guides Analytics Power BI reports](analytics-guide.md) within your organization by publishing them to the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service.
 This allows anyone in your organization with a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license to access the report through the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service web interface accessible at https://powerbi.microsoft.com.